WilliamRal/admin/pa5/hits_supplement.md

 **There are two subtleties here:**

-* When computing the Seed set, you should limit yourself to n items, where n is provided by command line parameter.
+* When computing the Seed set, you should limit yourself to h items, where h is provided by command line parameter.

 * You may find that some queries have items in the Seed set that are much more popular than others.
 As a result, the contents of the Base Set can be quite lopsided.